vuxtra/mcp-jive/.trae/documents/MCP_JIVE_AUTONOMOUS_AI_BUILDER_PRD.md

 ## 1. Product Overview

-MCP Jive is an autonomous AI code building system that enables AI agents to develop software with minimal human intervention through comprehensive agile workflow management, memory systems, and architecture steering.
+MCP Jive is an autonomous AI code building system that enables AI agents to develop software with minimal human intervention through a **refined minimal set of 16 essential MCP tools** - streamlined from 47 original tools while maintaining core functionality for agile workflow management, memory systems, and architecture steering.

-The system addresses the critical need for AI agents to work autonomously on complex software projects by providing structured task decomposition, progress tracking, and intelligent context management across multiple development environments.
+The system addresses the critical need for AI agents to work autonomously on complex software projects by providing structured task decomposition, progress tracking, and intelligent context management across multiple development environments using only the most essential tools.

+**Critical Architectural Principle**: The MCP Server **NEVER** directly accesses MCP Client code projects or local file systems.
+The MCP Client is **SOLELY RESPONSIBLE** for all local file operations within client projects.
+All file-related operations are coordinated through the MCP Client and communicated to the server via the MCP protocol, ensuring proper security boundaries, separation of concerns, and preventing unauthorized access to client codebases.

-Target market value: Revolutionize AI-assisted software development by enabling truly autonomous coding workflows that can handle enterprise-scale projects.
+Target market value: Revolutionize AI-assisted software development by enabling truly autonomous coding workflows that can handle enterprise-scale projects with maximum efficiency and minimal tool complexity.

 ## 2. Core Features